Choanoflagellate: Ecology

 Over 125 extant species of choanoflagellates are known, distributed globally in marine, brackish and freshwater environments from the Arctic to the tropics, occupying both pelagic and benthic zones.
 Although most sampling of choanoflagellates has occurred between 0 and 25 m, they have been recovered from as deep as 300 m in open water and 100 m under Antarctic ice sheets.

 Many species are hypothesized to be cosmopolitan on a global scale [e.g., Diaphanoeca grandis has been reported from North America, Europe and Australia (OBIS)], while other species are reported to have restricted regional distributions.
 Co-distributed choanoflagellate species can occupy quite different microenvironments, but in general, the factors that influence the distribution and dispersion of choanoflagellates remain to be elucidated.

 A number of species, such as those in the genus Proterospongia, form simple colonies, planktonic clumps that resemble a miniature cluster of grapes in which each cell in the colony is flagellated or clusters of cells on a single stalk.
+A colonial species from Mono Lake, Barroeca monosierra, forms spheres filled with a branched network of an extracellular matrix where a microbiome of different species of symbiotic bacteria live.
 In October 2019, scientists found a new band behaviour of choanoflagellates: they apparently can coordinate to respond to light.

 The choanoflagellates feed on bacteria and link otherwise inaccessible forms of carbon to organisms higher in the trophic chain.
 Even today, they are important in the carbon cycle and microbial food web.
 There is some evidence that choanoflagellates feast on viruses as well.